 certificate on its CRL.
 It may also be the case that the CA will

-just let the certificate to expire and not update its CRL.
+just let the certificate expire and not update its CRL.

 5. RPKI-Router Protocol Withdrawal: Either due to the inclusion of

-the OLD certificate serial number or the expiration of the
+the OLD certificate serial number in a CRL or due to the expiration of the

-certificate's validation, the RPKI cache servers around the globe
+certificate's validity (based on NotValidAfter field), the RPKI cache servers around the globe

-will need to communicate to its RTR peers that the OLD
+will need to communicate to their RTR peers that the OLD

-certificate's public key is not longer valid (rtr withdrawal
+certificate's public key is no longer valid.
+This can be accomplished by a RTR cert withdrawal

-message).
-It is not documented yet what will be a router's
+message that can be potentially defined when the RPKI-rtr protocol is extended for BGPSEC (Note: RPKI-rtr protocol is currently defined only for origin validation).
+It is also not documented yet what will be a router's

-reaction to a RTR withdrawal message but it should include the
+reaction to a RTR cert withdrawal message but it should include the

-removal of any RIB entry that includes a BGPSEC attribute signed
+removal of any RIB entries that include a BGPSEC attribute signed

-with that key and the generation of the correspondent BGP
+with that key and the generation of WITHDRAWs (either implicit or explicit) for the affected BGP prefixes.

-WITHDRAWS (either implicit or explicit).
+.

-The proposed rollover mechanism will depend on the existence of an
+To summarize, the proposed rollover mechanism will depend on the existence of an

-automatic provisioning process for BGPSEC certificates, it will
+automatic provisioning mechanism [cite: draft-ietf-sidr-rtr-keying ? ] for BGPSEC certificates.
+It will also

-require a staging mechanism given by RPKI propagation time of around
+require a staging mechanism as described above that would have a response time determined by RPKI propagation time (expected to be around

 Gagliano, et al. Expires December 7, 2012 [Page 6]